 To summarize, this recipe for stuffed peppers is simply fabulous!

-How to Make the BEST Stuffed Peppers
+How to Make Easy Stuffed Peppers

 - Bell Peppers.
 Vitamin-rich (especially vitamin C) and fiber-rich bell peppers act as a healthy, colorful, and tender vessel for the flavorful filling.
 Use any mixture of colors you desire.
+Red are my favorite, but green work too!

 - Cheeses.
 Because stuffed peppers with cheese is a true crowd-pleaser!
 I used a combination of pepper jack cheese and sharp cheddar cheese.